FAQs

 Though you and your counselor will discuss when to end counseling, it is always up to you to determine when you are done.

 You will be finished with counseling when you have reached the goals you set for yourself and are able to maintain the changes without counseling support.
-Many clients finish counseling and then return at another time for a ‘tune-up’ or to address new concerns.
+Many clients finish counseling and then return every so often for ‘maintenance,’ or some may return years later for a new ’round’ of counseling to address new concerns.

 Is counseling totally private?